 Mr. Cohen, you said that your job is to administrate the private insurance market as it interfaces with the ACA.
-Now, I know that you have not seen the -- is that fair?
+Now, I know that you have not seen the-is that fair?

-\Mr. Cohen.
+Mr. COHEN.
 That is not exactly what I said, but that is okay.

-\Mr. Price.
+Mr. PRICE.
 What is your job?

-\Mr. Cohen.
+Mr. COHEN.
 My job is to implement the provisions of the Affordable Care Act as they pertain to the private insurance market.

-\Mr. Price.
-Private insurance market.
+Mr. PRICE.
+The private insurance market.
 Very good.
 I know you have not seen the Atlanta Journal Constitution today.
 Not many people have.
 This is the headline in the Atlanta Journal Constitution today.
 "Insurance Options Shrink," sub-headline, "Georgia Online Marketplace to Offer Fewer Choices for Some Consumers."

 Parts of the State are going to have one insurance company, one.
 Aetna and Coventry have announced that they are pulling out of the individual market for the exchanges.
 That is not the way this was supposed to work.
-Clearly, access to care, access to coverage is being limited in the State of Georgia, and I suspect it is true in other States across --
+Clearly, access to care, access to coverage is being limited in the State of Georgia, and I suspect it is true in other States across uals into one program.

-\Mr. Cohen.
-No, that does not follow though because the --
+Mr. COHEN.
+No, that does not follow though because the-

-\Mr. Price.
+Mr. PRICE.
 Mr. Cohen, there are areas of our State that will have one insurer offering coverage in the exchange.
 That is not an option.
 That is a demand.
 That is a dictate.
-That is forcing individuals into one program.
+That is forcing individ-

 Let us get to cost.
 We had a stakeholder call yesterday with CMS and HHS highlighting that the exchange in the State of Georgia is on track, their words, on track.
-The State Insurance Commissioner, Mr. Hudgens, has sent a letter to Health and Human Services Secretary Kathleen Sebelius stating that some rates in our State are increasing up to 198 percent higher than those plans currently available in the States.
+The State Insurance Commissioner, Mr. Hudgens, has sent a letter to Health and Human Services Secretary, Kathleen Sebelius, stating that some rates in our State are increasing up to 198 percent higher than those plans currently available in the State.